isomerpages/moe-rivervalleyhigh/_about-rv/School Overview/A School of Opportunities.md

 construct knowledge.
 In constructing knowledge, students must show a thoughtful understanding of the connections and relationships between various disciplines.
-They must also show an ability to apply their learning to address problems that they are likely to encounter in life beyond the classroom.</p>
+They must also show an ability to apply their learning to address problems that they are likely to encounter in life beyond the classroom.
-<p>RVHS adopts the Teaching for Understanding (TfU) curriculum framework
+<br>RVHS adopts the Teaching for Understanding (TfU) curriculum framework
-from the Harvard Graduate School of Education to implement the CIDC.</p>
+from the Harvard Graduate School of Education to implement the CIDC.
-<p>RVHS adopts the Teaching for Understanding (TfU) curriculum framework
+<br>RVHS adopts the Teaching for Understanding (TfU) curriculum framework
 from the Harvard Graduate School of Education to implement the CIDC.</p>
 </li>
 <li>